 - A sanctioned student organization advisor should acquire a working knowledge of TBR policies and guidelines as they relate to fundraising, fund accounting, and fund disbursement as outlined in TBR and Northeast State business policies and guidelines.
 The advisor should then assist with the financial duties associated with the organization by counseling and assisting officers, by reviewing financial statements and accounts, and by assisting with Northeast State procedures designed to safeguard funds.

 - A sanctioned student organization advisor should have a reasonable knowledge of current applicable standards in the area of student organizations in higher education and liability issues.
 An advisor should consult with the Director of Student Life, the Dean of Student Development, the Vice President for Student Affairs, and designated legal officials concerning applicable standards, which include, but are not limited to:

 - Responsible use, administration, and monitoring of organization social media accounts; and

 - Access to all student organization passwords, usernames, and login information.

 - A sanctioned student organization advisor should attempt to assist in the planning of all social and formal functions, whether on or off- campus; the advisor shall routinely appear at planned social functions.
-Advisors should, in aiding the organization in planning events, maintain consistency with all Northeast State and TBR policies and guidelines such as, but not limited to, TBR Policy No. 1:03:02:50 on Access and Use of Campus Property and Facilities and NeSCC’s policy on Student Use of Campus Property and Facilities (03:09:00).
+Advisors should, in aiding the organization in planning events, maintain consistency with all Northeast State and TBR policies and guidelines such as, but not limited to, TBR Policy No. 1:03:02:50 on Access to and Use of Campus Property and Facilities and NeSCC Policy 03:09:04 on Application for Use of Property or Facilities.